Petra H.

 Is there anything else you'd like to share about your work experience in the garment industry?

-They [the employers] also say that employees older than 30 years old should not participate, but that hasn’t happened so far.
+[My employers] said that employees older than 30 years old should not work, but that hasn’t happened so far.
 Only people 30 years old or younger.

 What about where you work?

-[My boss] didn’t have an ironer because she didn’t want someone inexperienced to do the job.
+[My bosses] didn’t have an ironer because they didn’t want someone inexperienced to do the job.
 So I would iron — or others who were older than 40 years old — but they wouldn’t hire anyone older than that.

-Is this something that they did by looking at someone and estimating their age, or did they confirm age by looking at an I.D.?
+Is this something they did by looking at someone and estimating their age, or did they confirm age by looking at a form of identification?

 Did you terminate communication with your boss as soon as you got hurt, or are you still in communication with her?

 I don’t speak to her.
-When all this started, my lawyer told me not to answer if they called me, because the legal team would talk to them on my behalf.
-I gave her my boss’s number, and she communicated with my lawyer henceforth.
-Now they never call me.
+When all of this started, my lawyer told me not to answer if they called me and that the legal team would talk to them on my behalf.
+I gave her my boss’s number, and she communicated with my lawyer thereafter.
+They never call me now.
 I already know that my bosses said they don’t want me to return to work there again.

 Apart from age-based discrimination, were there any racial conflicts or other forms of discrimination, such as linguistic barriers, that you experienced while working there?

 Another time, I got a raise to $13 an hour.
-She told me that they paid me $13 an hour, but I did the calculations, and they weren’t paying me properly.
-So instead of being paid for 30 hours at that rate, I was only paid for 10 hours.
+[My boss] told me that they paid me $13 an hour, but I did the calculations, and they weren’t paying me properly.
+Instead of being paid for 30 hours at that rate, I was only paid for 10 hours.
 Well, I was only paid for 9.5 hours because they only gave me half an hour of lunch and didn’t give me any other breaks.
-I only had a half-hour of lunch, and nothing more.
+I only had a 30-minute lunch break and nothing more.

 And you worked how many hours?

 I worked from 8 a.m. to 6 p.m.
-No more than a half-hour for lunch, and no other breaks.
+No more than a 30-minute lunch break with no other breaks.

 You didn’t receive other benefits like medical insurance, right?